nmsaini/cfk-openshift-deploy/docker/README.md

 ```

 ## Step 8.
 Point your connect yaml to download zips from plugin-downloader service
 Edit your Connect CR yaml such that your connector plugins can be downloaded from your local web-server url.
-Here is a snippet of your connect CR yaml (see archivePath element).
+There is a yaml snippet generated in the downloader which will help in building your Connect CR.
+Here is a example snippet of your final connect CR yaml (see archivePath element).
 ```
   build:
     type: onDemand